letendrt/Universal-Field-Editor-DATAVERSE/README.md

   <kbd><img width="321" height="32" alt="image" src="https://github.com/user-attachments/assets/320ce39e-85a6-4329-b738-4c5dac9fb8ab" /></kbd>
   <li><b>Black</b>: Indicates the kind of sheet being processed by the python script - do not remove this column from your CSV sheet</li>
   <kbd><img width="227" height="40" alt="image" src="https://github.com/user-attachments/assets/814f1a7c-1e2a-4361-8646-8c0ca7971e9c" /></kbd>
 </ul>

+⚠️The script processes fields differently depending on whether a primitive or compound field is being added to the XML record.
+As such, it is important that you pay attention to both the metadata field type being edited, and the following instructions on how to fill in each kind of field type⚠️

+3) 🟨Yellow Fields: DOI